veit/python-basics-tutorial/docs/test/pytest/markers.rst

       [tool.pytest]
       markers = [
           "…",
-          "num_items: Number of items to be pre-filled for the items_db fixture", ]
+          "num_tasks: Number of tasks to be pre-filled for the tasks_db fixture", ]

 #.
-Now we modify the ``items_db`` fixture in the :file:`conftest.py` file to be
+Now we modify the ``tasks_db`` fixture in the :file:`conftest.py` file to be
    able to use the marker.
-To avoid having to hard-code the item information, we will use the Python package `Faker <https://faker.readthedocs.io/>`_, which we can install with ``python -m pip install faker``:
+To avoid having to hard-code the task information, we will use the Python package `Faker <https://faker.readthedocs.io/>`_, which we can install with ``python -m pip install faker``: